Melissa Agard

-Melissa Kristen Agard (born March 28, 1969) is an American small business owner and politician from Madison, Wisconsin.
-A Democrat, she is a member of the Wisconsin State Senate and minority leader since November 2022.
-She previously served four terms in the Wisconsin State Assembly, when she was primarily known as Melissa Sargent.
+Melissa Kristen Agard (born March 28, 1969) is an American small business owner and Democratic politician from Madison, Wisconsin.
+She is the county executive of Dane County, Wisconsin, since November 2024.
+She previously served four years in the Wisconsin Senate, from 2021 to 2025, and served as minority leader in 2023.
+Before that, she served four terms in the Wisconsin State Assembly, when she was primarily known by her married name Melissa Sargent.

 Early life and career

 Agard was born in Madison, Wisconsin, and graduated from Madison East High School.
 She earned her bachelor's degree in Psychology from University of Wisconsin–Madison in 1991.

 She went to work as a business manager for Hyperion Studio in Madison, then co-founded Opacolor LLC with her father, Steven.
 Opacolor is a digital photography and print studio which Agard continues to own and operate.
 They specialize in original giclée prints.

 In 2010, Agard's neighbors on the north side of Madison urged her to seek a newly-vacant seat on the Dane County Board of Supervisors.
 Agard later described her situation: "At that point, I owned my own business, I had three kids, and I just found out I was pregnant with my fourth.
 And I was 40 years old and feeling like one more thing on my plate would cause me to topple over."
 She then explained that her children came home from school that day complaining about having to do a community service project.
 She told them to tough it out, then decided she should do the same.
 Agard won election to the county board and was part of the liberal majority on that body for four years, chairing the Health and Human Needs Committee.